Redesigning how businesses act on their performance with AI coaching

 Closing the loop

-Reliable data was the foundation, but the guidance had to earn users' trust as well.
-I designed a feature that generated personalized insights — no two outputs would be the same.
+Reliable data was the foundation, but the guidance had to earn users’ trust as well.
+I designed a feature that generated personalized insights.
 Unlike a conventional deterministic interface, an AI-powered one isn't fully controllable, and that changed what design meant here.

-I co-led two workshops with our content designer, one with market managers and one with ML engineers, to produce a set of "golden examples."
-These became both the evaluation benchmark and the quality bar that made the output trustworthy enough to ship.
+Market managers had been a blind spot in our research, but if the AI's guidance held up for them, they would vouch for it to the hoteliers they coach, turning trust into adoption.
+That's why I co-led two workshops with our content designer and user researcher, one with market managers and one with ML engineers, to produce a set of "golden examples."
+These became the evaluation benchmark and the quality bar that made the output trustworthy enough to ship.

 From MVP to global release